 (2) The operation of a registration or area licence has effect, subject to this Act, for such period as is specified in it or, if no period is specified, for such period as is prescribed.

-(3) The Corporation may renew the period of operation of a registration or area licence, or approve the transfer of the authorization it confers from one holder to another or, where its operation relates to any place, may authorize its operation in relation to another place.
+(3) The Corporation may renew the period of operation of a registration or area licence, or approve the transfer of the authorisation it confers from one holder to another or, where its operation relates to any place, may authorise its operation in relation to another place.

 (4) The grant or renewal, or the approval to the transfer, of a registration may be made subject to such terms, conditions and restrictions as the Corporation thinks fit.